 We’ve compiled some of Tom’s top tips below, or you can watch the full recording now:

 The never-ending progress of technology means customer expectations have changed.
 People can now sit on a bus and buy products online and it’s vital to make sure your business can keep up with that.
-Larger retailers set the bar so high that it becomes the expected standard for smaller retailers, so it’s vital to keep abreast of technology and understand how it could relate or work for your business.
+Larger retailers set the bar so high that it becomes the expected standard for smaller retailers, so it’s vital to keep abreast of technology and understand how it could relate or work for your business and your customers.

 We have three sales channels: wholesale, in-store and online.
 Over the past year we have moved from these three channels working in parallel and not integrating, to a seamless multichannel sales company where all our sales channels integrate and work together seamlessly.
 This has allowed us to manage our stock better and become more efficient by eliminating the use of time consuming spreadsheets.